CASPer Practice Test (2026)

 Video-Based Scenario 2 of 2

-Watch this video and then answer the 3 questions.
+Watch this video and then respond to 2 questions.
 This is a role-play; you are the doctor.
-You have 5 minutes to answer the questions once the video ends.

 Question 1: If you were the doctor, how would you approach the conversation with Ms. Johnson regarding her stress and headaches?